 environmental engineering.
 Students must be in the final year of the program by the autumn

-term.
+term of 2016.
 Awardees will be selected by an Academy appointed panel using a blind review process.

 Scholarships may be used for tuition, fees, books, personal protection equipment, tools,